 An effective meeting is one where:

-- The meeting goal was important and clear.
+- The meeting’s primary goal is important and written down.

-- The meeting ended at or before the prescribed end time (and not a second later!).
+- The meeting ends at or before the scheduled end time.

-- Work gets prioritized, and we drop to-dos that are no longer important.
+- The meeting prioritizes the work, and causes us to quit working on to-dos that are no longer important.

 How to lead an effective meeting?